Skip to content

 Have you ever had your blood drawn and wondered what it takes to do this job?
 The phlebotomist is the "face" of the laboratory.
 As a key lab team member, the phlebotomist collects blood samples for analysis, leading to accurate patient diagnosis.

 Phlebotomists are typically the only lab employees who interact with patients in person, making professionalism and empathy important for success.
-If you work well with others, have strong communication skills, multitask, have an eye for detail, and are looking for a profession where you can make a difference in people's lives, phlebotomy may be for you.
+Phlebotomy could be a great fit if you work well with others, communicate effectively, multitask, and pay attention to detail.
+This profession offers the opportunity to make a meaningful difference in people's lives.

 Once you complete your classroom-based training, you'll go to the program's clinical portion.
-During this phase of your education, you'll be assigned to a hospital or outpatient setting, where you'll acquire 100 clinical hours and complete at least 100 venipunctures to withdraw a blood sample or for intravenous injection.
+During this phase of your education, you'll be assigned to a hospital or outpatient setting to gain hands-on experience.
+You'll complete 100 clinical hours and perform at least 100 venipunctures for blood sampling or intravenous injection.

-Upon completing the Basic Vocational Certificate in Phlebotomy, you will be eligible to sit for the American Society of Clinical Pathology (ASCP) exam.
+After earning the Basic Vocational Certificate in Phlebotomy, you’ll be eligible to take the American Society of Clinical Pathology (ASCP) exam.
 You may also continue your studies to pursue an Associate of Applied Science Degree in Clinical Laboratory Technology.
 ASCP Board of Certification is for non-physician medical laboratory personnel.

 Get additional information, including course listings and class descriptions.